-Edmund Campion is seized (54 words)
+The Jesuit missionary Edmund Campion is seized by the authorities.

-Please log in to consult the article in its entirety.
-If you are a member (student of staff) of a subscribing institution (see List), you should be able to access the LE on campus directly (without the need to log in), and off-campus either via the institutional log in we offer, or via your institution's remote access facilities, or by creating a personal user account with your institutional email address.
-If you are not a member of a subscribing institution, you will need to purchase a personal subscription.
-For more information on how to subscribe as an individual user, please see under Individual Subcriptions.
+), you should be able to access the LE on campus directly (without the need to log in), and off-campus either via the institutional log in we offer, or via your institution's remote access facilities, or by creating a personal user account

 Editors.
 "Edmund Campion is seized".
 The Literary Encyclopedia.
 First published 01 February 2011

 - Anglican Reformation 16th Century - Politics and Religion